 - slight 2% decrease in sales growth YoY and QoQ.

 - Operating profits (Gross profits) have improved by 7% YoY and 34% QoQ.
-This indicates the improvement in Operating efficiency of the company.
+This indicates the improvement in operating efficiency of the company.

 - Finance cost has come down 16 Cr from 21 Cr YoY.
 This proves the company is taking steps to reduce debt.

-- All these factors have led to improvement in earnings per share (EPS) from INR 0.14 to INR 0.61 YoY.
+- All these factors have led to an improvement in earnings per share (EPS) from INR 0.14 to INR 0.61 YoY.